-As the situation with COVID-19 continues to unfold, we as a church want to do our part.
-Governor DeSantis recommended that group gatherings be suspended as a way to prevent any spread of this potentially harmful virus.
-In an effort to keep you safely connected, we have moved our groups and classes online.
+As the situation with COVID-19 continues to unfold, we as a church want to do our part to care for your wellbeing.
+Health and government officials recommend that group gatherings be kept to a minimum with face masks and social distancing as a way to prevent any spread of this potentially harmful virus.
+Another important option is to meet online.
+In an effort to keep you safely connected, some of our groups and classes have added an online option.

-Our Life Groups and classes have moved to an online platform using Zoom.
-Your leader will email details for your meeting with a link and login information.
-When you sign up for a group or class, you will receive a confirmation email.
+We have moved to an online platform using Zoom.
+When you sign up for a group or class, you may have the option to meet online.
+If you choose online, your leader will email details for your meeting with a link and login information.
+With registration, you will receive a confirmation email.
 That’s the email address we will use to send you online meeting information.
 For more information on using Zoom, check out the “Using Zoom” section.

-Finally, as we move toward reopening, we will keep you posted here with upcoming changes.
+Finally, as we continue to face this health challenge, we will keep you posted here with upcoming changes.
 We hope that ultimately, most of our groups will return to meeting in person.
 Some groups however have been online groups by design and will remain online.
 We have seen some advantages to meeting online.
 So, we hope to expand our offering of online groups as we go forward.
 As you explore the various groups available, the Location section will either list a physical location or say they are meeting online.
-If a physical location is listed, that is where the group will return to meeting as we are able.
+If a physical location is listed, there may also be an online option.
+That information will be listed in the group or class description.
 For the latest updates on our reopening plan, go to baylife.org/open.

 We encourage all groups to stay in touch with one another and ask if members of your group or their neighbors need help.
 Perhaps someone could use a few groceries and shouldn’t be exposed to the general public or can’t shop during the restricted store hours.
 If your group finds ways to be the hands and feet of Jesus in our community, we would love to hear about it.
 Email Shane Clark, Life Group Pastor,